 And I would not recommend to practice outdoors with them either because the fabric would get wet (unless you only practice in the sunshine anyway!).

-If you would like to have even more grip and more foothold you could choose some of these Tai Chi shoes:
+If you would like to have even more grip and more foothold you could choose some of these Tai Chi shoes (click on the picture to see them on Amazon):

-Feiyue shoes are quite popular, you’ve probably already seen them on your fellow Tai Chi practitioners.
 They have a rubber sole for more grip.
 As you can tie them they give you more foothold.
-The shoes are available in black or white, and even as high tops.

 You can use these shoes for Tai Chi outdoor, too.
 Just remember that if you want to use them in- & outdoor ask you teacher if that is ok.
 Some do not like to have outdoor shoes in their indoor training place!